ten3roberts/ivy/README.md

 storing textures, models, or singletons that are to be shared between layers and inside layers with dynamic borrow checking.
-- `events` facilitates a broadcasting channel in which events can be sent and listen to.
+- `events` facilitates a broadcasting channel in which events can be sent and listened to.
 Each layer can set up a receiver and iterate the sent events of a specific type.
 This is best used for low frequency data to avoid busy checking, like user input, state changes, or alike.

+See the documentation for [`core::Layer`]